marijnh/Eloquent-JavaScript/17_canvas.md

 When drawing the last two shapes, you may want to refer to the explanation of `Math.cos` and `Math.sin` in [Chapter ?](dom#sin_cos), which describes how to get coordinates on a circle using these functions.

-{{index readability, "hard-coding"}}
+{{index readability, "hardcoding"}}

 I recommend creating a function for each shape.
 Pass the position, and optionally other properties such as the size or the number of points, as parameters.
-The alternative, which is to hard-code numbers all over your code, tends to make the code needlessly hard to read and modify.
+The alternative, which is to hardcode numbers all over your code, tends to make the code needlessly hard to read and modify.

 {{if interactive